 But, that’s a bit confusing, because stuff does seem to be created all the time.
 Things do appear to come in and out of existence.
 Anaxagoras argued, however, that stuff never just pops into existence, it is created when stuff (that already exists) changes – when bits of stuff join together or separate from one another.

-This led Anaxogoras to speculate that, at the beginning of the universe, all the stuff in the world was in a big lump, but then this force (which he called ‘mind’) started rotating everything, and so everything started moving outwards in a disorderly fashion.
+This led Anaxogoras to speculate that, at the beginning of the universe, all the stuff in the world was in a big lump, but then this force (which he called ‘mind’) started rotating everything, and so everything started moving outwards.
 Similar ideas to that of Anaxagoras have been going out of fashion and coming back in for the two and a half thousand years since he died.
-Nowadays, a version of the same idea is known as the ‘big bang’.
+It's like a forerunner of the ‘big bang’.

 Explain Anaxagoras’ argument in your own words.